Rachel Dyer: "Unpublished Preface"

 Rachel Dyer starts with a three-page preface and a fifteen-page essay titled "Unpublished Preface to the North-American Stories".
 Neal wrote the latter in 1825 for Blackwood's Magazine as an introductory essay to a series of short stories, but the editor rejected it.
 The essay is a manifesto for American literary nationalism, a movement of which Neal was at the forefront in the 1820s.
 The product of one of the most aggressive among early literary nationalists, per scholar Ellen Bufford Welch, the essay is far better known among modern critics and scholars than the novel to which it is attached.
+Literature scholar Hans-Joachim Lang republished it in 1962 in the German journal Amerikastudien.

 The "Unpublished Preface" recognizes efforts by other American novelists to explore American places and characters, but criticizes them for failing to help develop new linguistic and formal styles.
 This could be achieved, Neal argued, through experimentation with American colloquialism, speech patterns, and regional accents.
 Contending that American novelists relied too much on British precedent, he charged Washington Irving with copying Joseph Addison and James Fenimore Cooper with copying Walter Scott.
 Neal said: "I shall never write what is now worshipped under the name of classical English ... the deadest language I ever met with".

 Neal also advanced cultural pluralism in the essay, criticizing his literary peers for limiting themselves to white characters as representative of the American identity.
-He blamed them for helping advance Jacksonian values on the rise at the time: manifest destiny, empire building, Indian removal, consolidation of federal power, racialized citizenship, and the Cult of Domesticity.
+He blamed them for helping advance Jacksonianism on the rise at the time: manifest destiny, empire building, Indian removal, consolidation of federal power, racialized citizenship, and the Cult of Domesticity.
 Unlike Neal's earlier literary nationalist works that portrayed the US as a unified nation, the "Unpublished Preface" represents the author's movement toward American literary regionalism in reaction to Jacksonian populism, according to Watts and Carlson.

 Like the novel itself, the "Unpublished Preface" rejects precedent, calling for "another Declaration of Independence, in the Great Republic of Letters".
 This is a theme for which Neal was well-known at the time and that ran through all seven of Neal's previously published novels, many of which included literary nationalist statements in their prefaces.
 However, the essay also used the relatively uncontroversial concept of literary nationalism to advance the more controversial push among radical American lawyers to abandon English Common law.

 This nationalist/regionalist challenge likely inspired Walt Whitman to write Leaves of Grass twenty-seven years later, according to author Benjamin Lease.
 Whitman likely read Rachel Dyer as a boy.
 Years later he interacted with Neal as a regular contributor to Brother Jonathan magazine while Neal was editor in 1843.